dhruvj2310/projects/weather_app/README.md

-# projects
-Portfolio projects - Python

-weather_app - using a free API from public data source to get the weather data from user input (city) weather_webapp - using streamlit to create a webapp to apply weather_app function
+API url - weatherapi.com

+WeatherAPI.com is a web-based weather and geolocation API service that provides global weather data to developers and applications.
+It lets you programmatically retrieve weather information in JSON or XML format for nearly any location worldwide.  ￼